Efficient optical configurations for trapped-ion entangling gates: Spontaneous photon scattering due to the SW

+and therefore, the expression~\eqref{eq:err-Raman-SW-App} applies directly to the MS gate.
+Supplementing Fig.~\ref{fig:MS_result} in the main text, Fig.~\ref{fig:App_MS_result} presents our results for the MS gate for ${}^{9}\mathrm{Be}^+$, ${}^{25}\mathrm{Mg}^+$ and ${}^{87}\mathrm{Sr}^+$.
+We also plot the qubit decoherence and motional error contributions to SPS separately for each species, for the LS gate in Fig.~\ref{fig:LS_qubit_plus_recoil} and for the MS gate in Fig.~\ref{fig:MS_qubit_plus_recoil}.

 In the main text, we calculate the Rayleigh scattering error using the average excitation rate $\left(\eta^2\bar\alpha^2 g_1^2+ g_2^2\right)$, as in the case of Raman scattering.
 A more careful treatment of the Rayleigh scattering-induced decoherence needs to fully account for spin-motion entanglement during the gate, which may modify the excitation rate via interference effects between the motional states.
-To show that the advantages predicted in the main text are robust to a more pessimistic error estimate from Rayleigh scattering, we consider a model where we calculate $\epsilon_{\mathrm{SPS, Rayleigh}}$ in the SW scheme by assuming that all Rayleigh scattering events due to the SW field result in a gate error.
+To show that the advantages predicted in the main text persist in a model with a more pessimistic error estimate from Rayleigh scattering, we consider a model where we calculate $\epsilon_{\mathrm{SPS, Rayleigh}}$ in the SW scheme by assuming that all Rayleigh scattering events due to the SW field result in a gate error.
 The Rayleigh decoherence rate due to RW fields is set by the squared difference of scattering amplitudes, as in the main text.

 In Fig.~\ref{fig:LS_qubit_plus_recoil_pessimistic}, we plot the total laser power required to achieve a target gate error $\epsilon_{\mathrm{SPS}}$ for the LS gate.
 Comparing this to Fig.~\ref{fig:LS_result}a, we see that the qualitative features of the curve for the SW configuration as well as the predicted power advantage remain largely unaltered except at extremely low target gate errors, where Rayleigh scattering-induced errors are the dominant contribution.